claranet/spryker-base/README.md

 # Overview

-You can think of this docker image `claranet/spryker-base` as some kind of a template/base image for a concrete spryker shop implementation.
+You can think of this docker image `claranet/spryker-base` as some kind of a base image or a factory for a docker image of a specific spryker shop implementation.
 So if you want to build a spryker shop container image, this image helps you with common tasks and is trying to make most of the common steps automatically for you.

 Core traits are:

 * Uses dockers `ONBUILD` trigger feature to hook into and control the child image build process
 * Provide reasonable default FPM/nginx configuration
-* Its open for customization by providing hookable build and init routines
+* Its open for customization by providing hookable build and init steps
 * Expects the base structure from the [spryker-demoshop](https://github.com/spryker/demoshop)
 * No further constraints, you are absolutely free to design you shop the way you want it to